ilyagolod/Sem2_Practice/README.md

 ## Usage

-1. Clone this repository.

-2. Set the maximum download threads in `config.txt`.

-3. Launch the server: ```node server.js```
+1. Launch the server: ```node server.js```

-4. Open `index.html` in a web browser.
+2. Open `index.html` in a web browser.

-5. Enter a keyword, click "Fetch URLs", and download content.
+3. Enter a keyword, click "Fetch URLs", and download content.

-Enjoy using the Keyword-Based Content Downloader!